 So we started this series featuring our favorite Hungarian cities… beyond Budapest.
-Because Budapest, our capital is quite a well-known city but a lot of people visiting Hungary ask about what else is there in the country that is worth seeing.
-Now we hope that we can give you some ideas.
-Though we haven’t written further pieces after the first post about Szeged since last August but here comes a new year with new hopes. 😀 We still have 6 amazing cities to show you and we will do so.
-So welcome to Pécs!
+Because Budapest, our capital is well-known and touristy enough.
+But a lot of people visiting Hungary ask what else there is that’s worth seeing.
+Well, we hope to give you some ideas.
+We still have 6 amazing cities to show you, and we will do so.
+Now welcome to Pécs!

-Pécs is located in the southern part of Hungary close to the Croatian border.
-At the place where Pécs is today a Roman city Sopianae stood in the second century.
-Later it became a significant early Christian center and the center of culture and art in Hungary in the Middle Ages.
-Early Christian Necropolis of Pécs with its underground burial chambers and memorial chapels is a UNESCO World Heritage site.
+Pécs is located in Southern Hungary, close to the Croatian border.
+At the place where Pécs is today, a Roman city named Sopianae stood in the second century.
+Later it became a significant early Christian center.
+And today, it’s the loveliest city in Hungary, with its city center full of beautiful pastel colored buildings from the Middle Ages, Baroque, Classicism, Rococo and Art Nouveau, with rich cultural heritage and a chilled out vibe.

 Charming city center

-While it’s interesting to read about the long and rich history of Pécs, the thing we loved the most is just hanging out in its charming city center.
-Széchenyi Square is the main square enclosed by beautiful buildings such as the Mosque of Pasha Gazi Kasim or the Town Hall.
+While it’s interesting to learn about the history of Pécs, the thing we loved the most is just hanging out in the center.
+Széchenyi Square is the main square enclosed by stunning buildings such as the Mosque of Pasha Gazi Kasim or the City Hall.
 (Uhm… Is the name of this square familiar?
-Well, there’s probably a Széchenyi Square in every Hungarian city and István Széchenyi is said to be “The Greatest Hungarian” – read about him here if interested.)
+Well, there’s probably a Széchenyi Square in every Hungarian city, and István Széchenyi is said to be “The Greatest Hungarian” – read about him here if interested.)

-There’s not only one walking street in the center rather the heart of the city is a walking zone itself.
-Király Street is the main walking street, but all the surrounding small streets have some nice surprises: beautiful buildings like the majestic Cathedral of St. Peter and Paul or the National Theatre of Pécs, a lovely marzipan museum and café (at Apáca Street 1).
+There’s not only one walking street in the center, rather the heart of the city is a walking zone itself.
+Király Street is the main walking street, with the National Theatre of Pécs, the Art Nouveau Palatinus Hotel, the oldest café in Hungary (called Caflish) and some fabulous façades.
+But all the surrounding narrow streets offer nice surprises, and the majestic Cathedral of St. Peter and Paul and the Synagogue of Pécs are two other special pieces of architecture.
 And hey, there’s Hungary’s most popular place for lovelocks, too, if that’s your thing.

-The Mosque of Pasha Gazi Kasim was originally a Gothic church but it was turned into a mosque after the Ottoman occupation and it has all the typical Ottoman architectural elements.
-Today it operates as a Catholic church but the combination of Muslim crescent moon and Christian cross on its dome symbolizes very well what a unique mix this church is.
+The Mosque of Pasha Gazi Kasim was originally a Gothic church that was turned into a mosque after the Ottoman occupation.
+It has all the typical Ottoman architectural elements, but today it operates as a Catholic church again.
+The combination of Muslim crescent moon and Christian cross on its dome symbolizes very well what a unique mix this church is.

 Jakovali Hassan Mosque is the only Turkish age mosque in Hungary that has remained intact together with its minaret.
-Its interior are entirely in line with religious doctrines even today and it is used by the Muslims living in Pécs.
+Its interior is entirely in line with religious doctrines even today, and it’s used by the Muslims living in Pécs.

 Museums for the lover of arts

-We usually prefer science or natural history museums to art museums and most of the times we skip even the most famous art museums of the world (like Louvre… just to mention one).
+We usually prefer science or natural history museums to art museums, and most of the times we skip even the most famous art museums of the world.
 They are not our thing.
-We have respect but no love.
-But there’s two smaller art museums in Pécs that I actually enjoyed very much.
+We have respect, but no love.
+But there are two smaller art museums in Pécs that I actually enjoyed very much.

 Have you heard about Zsolnay Porcelain?